-- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide: http://west.thomson.com/documentation/westlaw/wlawdoc/lawstu/twqrst06.pdf - C. Register for the WebStudy site (instructions TBA). - D. Calendar key course dates into your planner. - E. Register with the Registrar to type your midterm and final exams (strongly recommended but not required).
+- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide: http://west.thomson.com/documentation/westlaw/wlawdoc/lawstu/twqrst06.pdf - C. Calendar key course dates into your planner. - D. Register with the Registrar to type your midterm and final exams (very strongly recommended but not required).